 Is there any way a reckless driving charge in Virginia may be lowered to a lesser charge or can it be beaten outright?

-s commonly known as traffic school and upon completion of the course, have the VA reckless driving charged lowered to a lesser charge and in some cases even completely dismissed (Although this is pretty rare.)
+Yes commonly known as traffic school and upon completion of the course, have the VA reckless driving charged lowered to a lesser charge and in some cases even completely dismissed (Although this is pretty rare.)
 Some of the most commonly requested items the attorneys of SRIS, P.C. ask their clients for is a written version of the incident shortly prior to the being charged and everything that occurred while the officer was charging the client with reckless driving and a copy of the clients driving record.

 If the plea bargaining is successful, the prosecutor may agree to reduce the reckless driving charge to a lesser charge.
 However, the judge has to still approve the deal struck by the prosecutor and the lawyer.
 Most judges will approve the deal, but there is no requirement the judge has to take the deal.

-If a plea bargain is not possible because some prosecutors will not plea bargain on reckless driving based on speed, then trial is the only option.
+If a plea bargain is not possible because some prosecutors will not plea bargain on reckless operation of a vehicle based on speed, then trial is the only option.
 The law in Virginia requires the officer who wrote the ticket to follow a series of steps to prove that they charged the right person with reckless driving.

 The Virginia reckless driving attorneys of SRIS, P.C. will also determine whether the officer’s calibration is current.

 Also, if you believe the improper speedometer caused your speed, you owe it to yourself to calibrate your speedometer.
 If you can prove that your speedometer was not working properly when you were charged with the rash operation of a vehicle in VA and knew it was not working correctly, then this may assist in your defense.